Oscillating singular integral operators on graded Lie groups revisited: Introduction

-Now, we are going to the historical aspects on the subject in the Euclidean setting inspiring our approach.
-As it was pointed out by Stein in \cite{Stein1998Notices}, there is probably no work in the last seventy years which has had the widespread influence in analysis as the historic memoir \cite{CalderonZygmund1952}, {\it ``On the existence of certain singular integrals''} by Calder\'on and Zygmund published in 1952 in {\it Acta Mathematica}.
-Using the methods of real interpolation (e.g. using Marcinkiewicz interpolation theorem) one of the main problems of the Calder\'on-Zygmund theory is to identify the sharp conditions on a distribution $K$ in order that, the convolution operator $f\mapsto f\ast K$ can be extended to a weak (1,1) type operator, that is
+We now turn to the historical aspects of the subject in the Euclidean setting that inspired our approach.
+As pointed out by Stein in \cite{Stein1998Notices}, there is probably no work in the last seventy years that has had as widespread an influence in analysis as the historic memoir \cite{CalderonZygmund1952}, {\it ``On the existence of certain singular integrals''} by Calder\'on and Zygmund, published in 1952 in {\it Acta Mathematica}.
+Using the methods of real interpolation (e.g., the Marcinkiewicz interpolation theorem), one of the main problems of the Calder\'on-Zygmund theory is to identify the sharp conditions on a distribution $K$ such that the convolution operator $f\mapsto f\ast K$ can be extended to a weak $(1,1)$-type operator, that is,

-For instance, the singular integrals were important predecessors of the so called pseudo-differential operators, whose impact in analysis, partial differential equations and differential geometry was recognised through the works of Kohn and Nirenberg, H\"ormander, Stein and Fefferman, and Atiyah and Singer, among others, see H\"ormander \cite[Page 178]{Hormander1985III} for the historical details.
-In terms of convolution operators, a remarkable kernel class $H_{\infty}$ was introduced by H\"ormander, consisting of all distribution satisfying the kernel estimate Then, in \cite{Hormander1960} H\"ormander proved that a convolution operator $Tf=K\ast f,$ with a kernel satisfying the ``smoothness'' condition in \eqref{FeffCondINFTY} and bounded on $L^2(\mathbb{R}^n)$ (that is, the Fourier transform of the kernel $\widehat{K}\in L^\infty(\mathbb{R}^n)$) is of weak (1,1) type.
+For instance, singular integrals were important predecessors of so-called pseudo-differential operators, whose impact in analysis, partial differential equations, and differential geometry was recognized through the works of Kohn and Nirenberg, H\"ormander, Stein and Fefferman, and Atiyah and Singer, among others (see H\"ormander \cite[Page 178]{Hormander1985III} for historical details).
+In terms of convolution operators, a remarkable kernel class $H_{\infty}$ was introduced by H\"ormander, consisting of all distributions satisfying the kernel estimate

+Then, in \cite{Hormander1960}, H\"ormander proved that a convolution operator $Tf = K\ast f$ with a kernel satisfying the ``smoothness'' condition in \eqref{FeffCondINFTY} and bounded on $L^2(\mathbb{R}^n)$ (that is, the Fourier transform of the kernel $\widehat{K}\in L^\infty(\mathbb{R}^n)$) is of weak $(1,1)$-type.

-The theory of oscillating singular integrals by Fefferman and Stein in \cite{Fefferman1970,FeffermanStein1972} extends in some aspects the one by Calder\'on and Zygmund allowing the analysis of oscillating multipliers.
-Indeed, generalising the H\"ormander condition, Fefferman in \cite{Fefferman1970} and Fefferman and Stein in \cite{FeffermanStein1972} have considered distributions satisfying the condition Indeed, roughly speaking, if $K$ satisfies \eqref{FeffCond} and its Fourier transform has order
+The theory of oscillating singular integrals developed by Fefferman and Stein in \cite{Fefferman1970,FeffermanStein1972} extends in some aspects the work of Calder\'on and Zygmund by enabling the analysis of oscillating multipliers.
+Indeed, generalizing the H\"ormander condition, Fefferman \cite{Fefferman1970} and Fefferman and Stein \cite{FeffermanStein1972} considered distributions with compact support satisfying the condition